 Twin Arizona Wildfires Destroy Grand Canyon Lodge, Burn Over 45,000 Acres

-NORTH RIM OF GRAND CANYON NATIONAL PARK, ARIZONA, JUL 15 – The Dragon Bravo Fire, fueled by extreme heat and winds, destroyed 50 to 80 structures including the historic lodge, forcing the North Rim to close for the entire 2025 season.
+NORTH RIM OF GRAND CANYON NATIONAL PARK, ARIZONA, JUL 15 – The wildfire destroyed 50 to 80 structures including a National Historic Landmark lodge, prompting closure of the North Rim and calls for investigation into fire management decisions.

 Insights by Ground AI